SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Did You Know?
 A seven rating for water resistance on the IP scale is as high as you’ll get for a medical alert device.
 That’s largely because these devices require a pushable button and movable parts are difficult to make fully waterproof.

-For offering some of the best equipment in the industry, Bay Alarm does it at surprisingly low prices.
-They’re one of the most affordable options, especially for couples since they offer monitoring for two devices at the same price as monitoring for one.
-Here’s an overview of Bay Alarm Medical’s pricing:
+Bay Alarm Medical delivers some of the best equipment in the industry at surprisingly competitive prices.
+They’re one of the more affordable options out there — especially for couples, since they offer monitoring for two devices at the same monthly rate as one.
+Here’s a current look at Bay Alarm Medical’s pricing:

 | System | SOS Home | SOS All-In-One 2 | SOS Micro | SOS SmartWatch |